EvgeniOvcharov/math-blog/_posts/2017-08-09-generating-functions.md

 ### Introduction

 Often in mathematics we have to deal with recurrence relations.
-One of the best known examples of recurrence relations are the *Fibonacci numbers* given by the relation
+One of the best known examples of recurrence relations is the *Fibonacci numbers* given by the relation

 $$
 {\displaystyle F_{n}=F_{n-1}+F_{n-2}},